shujutech/StORM/README.md

 - Persistence (when a Java POJO class is persisted, StORMi will handle all the underlying intricancies)
 - Deletion (when deleting a class, StORMi can also delete its related class when configured to do so)
 - Updating (like Persistence and Deletion, many complex class relationship is being manage by StORMi)
+- No SQL hence can be easily ported to any SQL database, DDL/DML can be done through java methods

 ## Benefits